rweigel/stats/hw.md

 2. A supply of 10 stickers, one for each digit: $10\cdot 9\cdot 8 = 10!/7!$;
 3. Same as 2., but also a license plate with the same three numbers as another license plate (but in a different order) being counted as the same license plate: $10!/(7!3!) = {10 \choose 3}$.

 You do not need to use a license plate/sticker analogy -- use whatever you need to explain the equation at a fundamental level.
-Save your answer as <code>HW3_1.pdf</code> or <code>HW3_1.md</code> and be prepared to explain your answer to the class.
+Save your answer as `HW3_1.pdf` or `HW3_1.md` and be prepared to explain your answer to the class.

+**Answer**

+There are a number of ways of answering this that I went over in class that are outlined below.

+1. Start with $\theta=0.5$ and explain the ${N \choose k}$ and then state that the probability is ${N \choose k}$ divided by the number of possible sequences, which is $2^N$.
+2. The case with $\theta\ne 0.5$ can be explained by a tree diagram with weights of $\theta$ and $1-\theta$ associated with each branch.
+The total probability of a path along a branch is the product of the branch weights (due to the product rule).

+Based on the responses in class, I think most students understand the justification for this equation.
+I encourage you to always have an explanation like those described in class for any equation that you encounter.
+This invaribly makes explaining complex problems easier because you have a starting problem to build on.

 ## Bayes' Rule Derivation and Terminology

 You only need the law of multiplication to derive Bayes' theorem.
 The law of multiplication is